diegom0ta/BookStore/README.md

 # BookStore
-study project for using JUnit
+study project for test development using JUnit